 he can’t be older than me!
 I’m not going to do a repeat of the Anna Nicole Smith and J. Howard Marshall episode!”

-Blinking as the demon realized that he could finally talk now, Throll’dy politely cleared his throat to then point out, “Miss Chase, that could make granting your wish somewhat problematical.
+Blinking as the demon realized that he could finally talk now, Throll’dy politely cleared his throat to then point out, “Miss Chase, that last condition could make granting your wish somewhat problematical.
 Most moneyed males who otherwise meet your qualifications are rather advanced in age.
 Would you agree to a certain cut-off point in time where candidates are no longer considered?
 Say, perhaps….twenty-five years beyond your own current age?”

 “Not on your life!”
 Cordelia instantly declared, adding in her normal condescending tone towards any minion in her vicinity having to at once carry out their instructed task, no matter how difficult it was, “It’s your